lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Quantized steps
+### **goldenintegerF** (z)

 ### **quantizedF** (q)

-This manual format is useful for different contexts where integer numbers can be much more readable.
+This manual format is useful for different contexts where integer numbers can be much more readable, but only small positive and negative quantities are needed.
 A possible application may be, for instance, to write a sequence of melodic intervals using a diatonic scale as the step basis.
 Conversion formulae: normalized parameter _**p**_ to quantized steps _**q**_ ([graph](https://www.desmos.com/calculator/3vy4gwjxcu)):

 <img src="formulae/norm2quantized.svg" width="440">